VeronikaShin/Yandex_practicum/README.md

 This would allow Strimchik to bid on a potentially popular product and plan advertising campaigns.
 I used data up to 2016 to calculate the advertising campaign for 2017.
 I was looking for principles of working with data in order to predict sales for any year in principle.

+**In this project were made:** EDA, a portrait of the user of each region was compiled and hypotheses were tested.

 **were using: pandas, numpy, scipy, seaborn, matplotlib.**

 **Data Description**